MHT 2138 Ethical Issues in the Helping Professions

 Repeatable Credit: No

-- Develop self-awareness though examination of biases, values, and beliefs.
-Identify potential ethical concerns regarding competence and boundary violations, as well as dual and multiple relationships during and after the counseling relationship.
+- Develop self-awareness through examination of biases, values, and beliefs.
+Identify potential ethical concerns regarding competence and boundary violations, as well as dual and multiple relationships during and after the professional, clinical relationships have ended.

 - Identify components of confidentiality including informed consent, exceptions to confidentiality, "Duty to Warn" and Health Information Portability and Accountability Act (HIPAA).